chojamacarthy/chojamacarthy/README.md

 -->

-I'm Choja, an aspiring Bioninformatician 🧪🧬
+I'm Choja, a budding Bioninformatician 🧪🧬

 I graduated from Queen Mary University of London with a Bachelor of Science in Medical Genetics and have extensive experience in managing oncology clinical trials and launching innovative pharmacuetical products into new territories.